bin16/notebook/markdown/flutter.md

 ### StatelessWidget and StatefullWidget

-> State<i>less</i> widgets are immutable, meaning that their properties can’t change—all values are final.
+> State<em>less</em> widgets are immutable, meaning that their properties can’t change—all values are final.
 >
-> State<i>ful</i> widgets maintain state that might change during the lifetime of the widget.
-Implementing a stateful widget requires at least two classes: 1) a StatefulWidget class that creates an instance of 2) a State class.
-The StatefulWidget class is, itself, immutable, but the State class persists over the lifetime of the widget.
+> State<em>ful</em> widgets maintain state that might change during the lifetime of the widget.
+Implementing a stateful widget requires at least two classes: 1) a StatefulWidget class that creates an instance of 2) a State class. **The StatefulWidget class is, itself, immutable, but the State class persists over the lifetime of the widget**.
 >
 > [Step 3: Add a Stateful widget](https://flutter.io/get-started/codelab/)